A Guide to Filoli Historic House and Garden in California

 Filoli offers free admission through two partner programs:

-• Museums for All: Get free and reduced admission with a SNAP EBT card.
+Museums for All: Get free and reduced admission with a SNAP EBT card.
 Visit the Museums for All site for more information.
 You will need to email tickets@filoli.org to reserve your tickets.

-• Discover and Go: Get free admission if you live in California and are a member of your local public library.
+Discover and Go: Get free admission if you live in California and are a member of your local public library.
 Visit the Discover and Go site to see if your library participates in this program and reserve tickets.

 Best Time to Visit Filoli

-No matter what time of year you visit, Filoli is magical thanks to the employees and volunteers!
-There is truly not a bad time to visit.
 Depending on your own preference, you may find some seasons to be more desirable than others.
 I am partial to spring and summer!

 Spring

-Spring is by far the most popular season to visit Filoli, which means insane crowds — especially on weekends.
-It’s peak flower-blooming season, the weather is lovely, and everything just feels right in the world.
+Spring is by far the most popular time to visit Filoli, which means insane crowds — especially on weekends.
+Even weekdays can get surprisingly crowded in spring.

 Member Mornings